jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ### Emojis & International Characters

 Users who want to use international characters or emojis in their passwords can if their authentication system allows it.
 Emojis in passwords can be easier to remember and add to password entropy.
-Most modern web based applications support Unicode characters by default which include 1424 standardised emojis (as of Unicode 15.0 ???ref wikipedia).
+Most modern web based applications support Unicode characters by default which include over 3600 standardised emojis (as of [Unicode 15.0](https://home.unicode.org/emoji/about-emoji)).

 International character and emoji use increase password security in that an attacker will need to include them in their attack dictionary, requiring a significantly larger attack dictionary.